-Like many people, you or a loved one may have an employer-sponsored accidental death and dismemberment (AD&D) insurance plan.
-Often backed by the Employee Retirement Income Security Act of 1974 (ERISA), these policies offer benefits in case of catastrophic injury and death.
+A Shreveport accidental death and dismemberment lawyer can help if you need to file a claim through an employer-sponsored accidental death and dismemberment (AD&D) insurance plan.
+Often backed by the Employee Retirement Income Security Act of 1974 (ERISA), these policies provide benefits in the event of catastrophic injury or death.

 ERISA intends to create a fair framework for many employer-sponsored benefits.
-If your claim is denied, ERISA offers pathways to appeal or file a lawsuit in federal court.
-An accidental death and dismemberment lawyer in Shreveport can help you understand the process.
+If the insurance company denies your claim, ERISA offers pathways to appeal or file a lawsuit in federal court.

 When you or a loved one suffers a catastrophic injury, you’ll have a lot on your mind besides filing paperwork and dealing with insurance companies.
 A skilled attorney can help when you need the benefits provided by ERISA accidental death and dismemberment insurance.
 We can: